 Congratulations to NDNG Secretary, Dr. Shilpa Krishnan, who was awarded the 2017 NIDILRR Switzer Research Fellowship to investigate a Patient-Centered Pressure Ulcer Outcome Preferences: A Mixed-Methods Study.

 Ray of Hope Award honored Dr. Mark A. Hirsch and Dr. Sanjay S. Iyer

 This award is given annually by the Parkinson Association of the Carolinas to a person who has supported its mission “to serve as a resource for individuals and their families affected by Parkinson’s disease in the Carolinas through education, community outreach, and direct support.”

 The honorees Sanjay S. Iyer, MD, Danielle Englert, MD, and Mark A. Hirsch, PhD, were presented the award during the 2016 Bill & Betty Ray Awardees Luncheon and Awards Ceremony in recognition of their dedication to research and treatment of Parkinson’s Disease and support of the Parkinson’s Association of the Carolinas.

-ND-Related Information/Education Pages (I/EPs)
+Nuerodegenerative Diseases -Related Information/Education Pages (I/EPs)

 These fact sheets are printed in the ACRM scientific journal, the Archives of Physical Medicine and Rehabilitation as tear-out pages.
 They are designed to provide consumer-friendly information on topics relevant to rehabilitation medicine, including basic background or overview, or brief how-to suggestions.
 They are targeted toward people with disabilities, their caregivers, or clinicians; and are designed as tear out and copy, or download pages to make them available to patients and caregivers.
 Check out these I/EPs focused on neurodegenerative disease-related topics.